joaovictor3g/nextjs-chakra-template/README.md

 ## Project

-- This project has proposite to agilize the first steps creating new apps with next e chakra ui.
+- This project has proposite to agilize the first steps creating new apps with next and chakra ui.
+- Cypress setup.

 ## How to use?